 These recent weather catastrophes are not a coincidence.
 They are a direct result of human inaction to curb greenhouse emissions.
 And many workers, especially those whose jobs are primarily outdoors, are bearing the brunt of climate change—both physically and financially.

 Extreme weather’s effect on economy, jobs, workforce

-Two recent studies suggest in the years ahead, that the climate crisis will have dangerous and deadly consequences on the U.S. workforce resulting in a costly impact on the overall economy.
+Two studies suggest in the years ahead, that the climate crisis will have dangerous and deadly consequences on the U.S. workforce resulting in a costly impact on the overall economy.